Looking for a Kumon Alternative? Try Live, Gamified Tutoring.

 Every Merit session includes built-in games: Balloon Pop, Tree Shake, Basket Catch, Aim & Shoot, Word Hunt, Math Race, Math Maze, and Reading Race depending on what's being covered.
 These aren't rewards tacked on at the end — they're the practice mechanism.
 A child competing to pop balloons by answering addition questions is doing the same maths as a child filling in a worksheet, but the experience is completely different.

-The tutor controls the pacing and difficulty within the session, so if a child is breezing through, they're moved on; if they're struggling, the tutor slows down and re-explains before continuing.
+The tutor controls the pacing and difficulty within the session, so if a child is breezing through a concept, they're moved on.
+If they're struggling, the tutor slows down and re-explains before continuing.

 Online — No Travel Required